cpaxton/costar_stack/INSTALL.md

 ## Prerequisites
-To successfully install CoSTAR system, some software are demanded to be installed as prerequisite:
+To successfully install the CoSTAR system, some software are demanded to be installed as prerequisite:

 * Python (tested version 2.7.12)
 * Git (tested version 1.9.1)